lucassaid/old-portfolio/data/works/ok-nube.en.md

 date: '2020-09-04'
 ---

-In OkNube we target to make easy for all people to sell over the internet, and also bring the clients to them.
-Our goal is to set up a "marketplace" in some citys, and let the stores of that city sell and compite.
+In OkNube we target to make it easy for all people to sell over the internet, and also bring the clients to them.
+Our goal is to set up a "marketplace" in some cities, and let the stores of that city sell and compete.

 In this time working on the project I've learned a lot and grew up as a developer.
 Here I show a little of what we've done and we're doing currently: